vladigleba/vladigleba.github.io/posts/gospel/evil.md

 > And they heard the voice of the LORD God walking in the garden in the cool of the day: and Adam and his wife *hid themselves from the presence of the LORD God* amongst the trees of the garden.
 {% ct 'Genesis 3:8' %}

-> Behold, the LORD'S hand is not shortened, that it cannot save; neither his ear heavy, that it cannot hear: But *your iniquities have separated between you and your God*, and your sins have hid his face from you, that he will not hear.
+> Behold, the LORD’S hand is not shortened, that it cannot save; neither his ear heavy, that it cannot hear: But *your iniquities have separated between you and your God*, and your sins have hid his face from you, that he will not hear.
 {% ct 'Isaiah 59:1-2' %}

 As soon as Adam and Eve sinned, they hid from God for the first time.
 Sin leads to separation from God because sin cannot exist in the presence of a holy God without being consumed by it.
 A chasm was now formed between the Giver of life and His creation, and the process of death had commenced.